+FMS are provided as an administrative activity.

+Provide the following information

-FMS are pro vided as an administrative activity. rovide the follow ving information i.
-Types of E ntities: Specify the types of entities that furnish FMS and the method of procu aring these services vendor is of evaluation Department vendor an Management Services are provided by a contractor using the Fiscal/Employer Analysis through a competitive bid process which includes a request for proposa by staff and subject matter experts which results in an executed contract.
-Contains discretion with the option to extend contracts for additional years.
-The State agreed upon per member per month (PMPM) administrative cost in exchange atted FMS services. l, and fair proposal tract lengths vary a e pays the award F ii.
-Payment f or FMS.
-Specify how FMS entities are compensated for the administrative act ivities that they per The FMS i s compensated for administrative activities based upon a PMPM reimburseme nt method. iii.
-Scope of F MS. Specify the scope of the supports that FMS entities provide (check each to hat applies): Suppo rts furnished when the participant is the employer of direct support workers: r rocess payroll, withholding, filing and payment of applicable federal, statelated taxes and insurance Other pecify: , and a control of the control of th Suppo rts furnished when the participant exercises budget authority: N Saintain a separate account for each participant's participant-directed bu dget T rack and report participant funds, disbursements and the balance of part ticipant funds rocess and pay invoices for goods and services approved in the service pla rovide participant with periodic reports of expenditures and the status of udget the participant-d C Other services and supports S pecify: Addıtı onal functions/activities:
+i.
+Types of Entities: Specify the types of entities that furnish FMS and the method of procuring these services:

+Financial Management Services are provided by a contractor using the Fiscal/Employer Agent Model.
+The FMS vendor is chosen through a competitive bid process which includes a request for proposal, and fair proposal evaluation by staff and subject matter experts which results in an executed contract.
+Contract lengths vary at the Department's discretion with the option to extend contracts for additional years.
+The State pays the award FMS vendor an agreed upon per member per month (PMPM) administrative cost in exchange for the administration of the contracted FMS services.

+ii.
+Payment for FMS.
+Specify how FMS entities are compensated for the administrative activities that they perform:

+The FMS is compensated for administrative activities based upon a PMPM reimbursement method.

+iii.
+Scope of FMS.
+Specify the scope of the supports that FMS entities provide (check each that applies):

+Supports furnished when the participant is the employer of direct support workers:

+Assist participant in verifying support worker citizenship status

+Collect and process timesheets of support workers

+Process payroll, withholding, filing and payment of applicable federal, state and local employmentrelated taxes and insurance

+Supports furnished when the participant exercises budget authority:

+Maintain a separate account for each participant's participant-directed budget

+Track and report participant funds, disbursements and the balance of participant funds

+Process and pay invoices for goods and services approved in the service plan

+Provide participant with periodic reports of expenditures and the status of the participant-directed budget

+Other services and supports

+Additional functions/activities:

-$\label{thm:continuous} \textbf{Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency}$
+Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency iv.

-Receive and disburse funds for the payment of participant-directed services under an agreement with the Medicaid agency or operating agency iv.
 Oversight of FMS Entities.
 Specify the methods that are employed to: (a) monitor and assess the performance of FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.